Telogen Effluvium: Expert Tips and Strategies - 2023

 What is telogen effluvium?

-Telogen effluvium is a type of hair loss that involves the rapid shedding of hair over a short period.
+Telogen effluvium is a type of hair loss that involves rapid hair shedding over a short period.
 It typically happens a few months after your body goes through something physically or emotionally stressful.
 It can also result from sudden hormonal changes.
 Hair loss due to telogen effluvium is usually temporary, and your hair often grows back without treatment once you no longer have that stress.

-Telogen effluvium occurs when there is a change in the number of hair follicles that are actively growing hair.
-It is normal to shed 80-100 hairs per day.
-When a large number of hair follicles switch from their growth phase to the resting phase, it can result in massive hair shedding of 150 or even 200 hairs per day.
+Telogen effluvium occurs when there is a change in the number of hair follicles actively growing.
+It is expected to shed 80-100 hairs per day.
+When many hair follicles switch from their growth to the resting phase, it can result in massive hair shedding of 150 or even 200 hairs daily.
 TE is the second most common form of hair loss diagnosed by dermatologists.

 What are the symptoms of telogen effluvium?